Start with the source, not the export

 11. Testing your documents

 Automated checkers are a useful starting point but catch only a fraction of issues.
-Combine them with manual and assistive technology testing.
-Once you have reviewed the principles here, the Common Document Accessibility Issues tool is a good companion for triaging recurring failures.
+Combine them with manual and assistive-technology testing.
+We cover the trade-off in detail in manual vs automated accessibility testing.

 Suggested testing toolkit